How to Turn Your Phone Boring: The Grayscale Trick That Killed My Social Media Addiction

 The study concluded that grayscale works by making phone interactions "less visually gratifying," essentially making your phone boring enough that you naturally spend less time on it.

-How to Make Your Phone Boring: A Step-by-Step Guide
+How to Enable Grayscale Mode: A Step-by-Step Guide

 Ready to try this digital detox technique?
 Here's how to enable grayscale mode on both iOS and Android devices: